Generative Refinement Networks for Visual Synthesis: Experiments

 \subsubsection{Complexity-Aware Sampling}

-We evaluate the efficacy of our complexity-aware sampling on \methodNAMEcompact$_{bit}$-B, with hyperparameters set to $k=600,b=-547$.
+We evaluate the efficacy of our complexity-aware sampling on \methodNAMEcompact$_{bit}$-B, with hyperparameters set to $k=700,b=-620$.
 Following standard settings in diffusion models, we set the maximum number of refinement steps to $T_{max}=50$.
 To strike a balance between performance and efficiency, we empirically set the minimum number of steps to $T_{min}=20$.
 We synthesize 63K images and plot the distribution of their allocated generation steps in a histogram (Fig. \ref{fig:complexity_aware_sampling}).
 The results demonstrate that our proposed method enables \methodNAME to dynamically allocate computational resources based on varying levels of complexity.
 As observed, different examples are assigned different numbers of refinement steps, ranging from 20 to 50.
-Over 62.7\% of samples require fewer than 50 refinement steps.
-Intriguingly, around 200 images are generated using a minimum of 20 steps, which suggests the model possesses high confidence in these particular predictions.
-Compared to the fixed-step baseline (50 steps for all samples), our complexity-aware sampling incurs only a minor FID degradation (from 3.6 to 3.8) while offering significant computational savings for those low-complexity examples.
+Over 97.9\% of samples require fewer than 50 refinement steps.
+Intriguingly, around 6.3\% of images are generated using a minimum of 20 steps, which suggests the model possesses high confidence in these particular predictions.
+Compared to the fixed-step baseline (50 steps for all samples), our complexity-aware sampling reduces FID from 3.56 to 3.47 while offering significant speedups (max 2.5$\times$, avg 1.25$\times$).
 Furthermore, we apply complexity-aware sampling to the text-to-image generation task and set $T_{min}=10$.
 The qualitative results in Fig. \ref{fig:t2i_adaptive_examples} visually confirm that our method effectively enables complexity-aware, adaptive-step generation.
-For future work, we plan to explore refinement-step distillation for \methodNAME, which is naturally compatible with complexity-aware sampling and could enable more efficient visual generation.
+For future work, we plan to explore refinement-step distillation, which is naturally compatible with complexity-aware sampling and enables more efficient visual generation.